-So what factors can help you break into the elite?
-Privately-educated Ben seems to perform confidently on a work experience placement, while others, like Amaan, appear to struggle in an interview scenario - suggesting confidence is hard to find if society doesn’t validate the way you look and behave.
+Amol investigates what other factors can help you break into the elite.
+Watching privately educated Ben perform confidently on a work experience placement while Amaan struggles in an interview scenario, he wonders about the link between confidence and class.
+Why would you be confident if society doesn’t validate the way you look and behave?